nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 So, for example, it would be an error to write `*self = ...`, because that would overwrite `self` with a new value, which might cause the old value of `data` to be freed, which in turn would free the vector within, which would invalidate `datum`.
+Similarly, writing `self.data = ...` could cause the vector to be freed as well (as we saw earlier).

 In the actual example, we are not directly mutating `self`, but we are invoking `process_datum`, which takes an `&mut self` argument: